aarondallarosa/Multi-Effect-Pedal/README.md

 I apologize for this being incomplete, everything will be updated and properly structured as the project evolves.

 I have uploaded some `.cpp` files which were used to test the effects with .wav files as well as the real-time code that I am currently wokring on.
 There are `.mp4` files located in the "Audio Demos" folder which are audio examples demonstrating the effects.
+The volume is very inconsistent between the files, so test the volume prior to listening.
+Also, headphones are recommended.